Mulling over tax forms, pensions and environmental collapse,

 School years are easy to remember if your parents keep hold of your jotters, paintings and teacher reports.
 Thereafter you have landmark birthdays with complementing photographs, graduation days and long hot summers doing nothing at all.
 Memories feel more tangible when your everyday life is administered year by year.

 Only now I find months and years morph anonymously into a cloudy void.
 This year doesn’t feel any different than the previous four.
 I’m sure plenty of things have happened, but for some reason I barely notice the difference.
 Perhaps amnesia has set in prematurely because I’ve lived in the same flatshare for five years.
-Working as a freelance copywriter chasing unpaid invoices and ignoring recruiters is a repetitive trade at times.

 Living as a layman in East London doesn’t provide much visual stimulation either.
 I’m sure the past few years would have been more memorable if I had gone backpacking in Chile or married a blonde jazz singer in Melbourne.